How to Refinish Hardwood Floors

-Eventually, you'll start getting too close to the walls and risk potentially bumping your baseboards and damaging them.
+Eventually, you'll start getting too close to the walls and risk bumping into and damaging your baseboards.
 When this happens, you can give the upright sander a rest and use an electric edge sander or palm sander to sand the rest of the floor near the walls.
 Be sure you use the same grit that you used when operating the large sander.

 - Be sure to remove as much dust and residue as possible from all surfaces in the room.
 Besides the floor, check walls, windowsills, etc. Dust is your enemy when you begin to add the new finish.

 Carefully follow the instructions on the container of polyurethane finish for direction on how to prepare and apply it to your floor.
 Generally speaking, you will apply the finish to the bare wood using a roller applicator or an extension pole.

 - Different brands and different types of finish can give the wood a different tone.
 So before doing the entire floor, test the finish you'll be using in a corner or other inconspicuous place of the room.
 This simple test will help to ensure that the finish will look the way you want.